uros-stegic/jawe/README.md

 ## Last words

-Like i said earlier, this project is still in it's early phase so any comments, suggestions and bug reports are more welcome.
+Like i said earlier, this project is still in it's early phase so any comments, suggestions and bug reports are more than welcome.
 If you have any questions feel free to contact me.

 Good luck coding! :)